statisticalbiotechnology/dia_sum/log.md

 # Log

+## 2022-04-03
+### 06:30 Working on snakemake pipeline, building converters for diann.
+### 08:30 finished argparse scripts.
+### 21:00 Started to working on snakemake for diann
+Snakemake for osw seem to bug at the conversion for msstats... dont know why.
+Lets try to make it work with diann first.
+### 01:20 Msqrob2 for diann not working, MSstats for OSW not working.
+Start writing report to L

+## 2022-04-02
+### 16:00 cont. building snakemake for protein quantification
+### 18:00 Some wierd error with snakemake deleting corrupted files...
+### 19:00 Installing snakemake environment on laptop

 ## 2022-04-01
 ### 08:00 Collecting all files in one folder /hdd_14T/data/dia_sum_article
 ### 08:30 Database to no_shared script needs to be cleaned.